MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-sensitivity-label-overview.md

 ## Label change enforcement

-Power BI restricts permission to change or remove Microsoft Purview Information Protection sensitivity labels that have file encryption settings to authorized users only.
+Power BI restricts permission to change or remove sensitivity labels from Microsoft Purview Information Protection that have file encryption settings to authorized users only.
 See [Sensitivity label change enforcement](service-security-sensitivity-label-change-enforcement.md) for detail.

 ## Supported clouds